Reviews You Can Rely On

 Not a lot of standalone warmth

-The Darn Tough Light Hiker Micro Crew offers a thinner, more breathable construction well suited for the warmer months of the year.
+The Darn Tough Light Hiker Micro Crew offers a thinner, more breathable construction that is well-suited for the warmer months of the year.
 The high concentration of nylon provides powerful wicking power while the breathable stitching on the instep keeps your foot ventilated.
 This is the sock to wear if you're prone to sweaty feet or frequently hike in hot climates.
 The height is compatible with low or mid-calf hiking boots or running shoes, making it suitable for various applications.
-Its drying speed is impeccable, keeping feet dry on long adventures.
+Its drying speed is impeccable for a natural fiber sock, keeping feet comfortable and dry on long adventures.
+If you prefer synthetic fibers, our fave lightweight option is the Darn Tough Coolmax Hiker Micro Crew (scroll down a bit to read up on it).
+But for lightweight comfort with the performance benefits of Merino, this is the one we'd choose.

 This sock will offer plenty of warmth while in motion (given its high proportion of Merino wool), but it won't offer the same warmth while standing still or sleeping.
-We would not choose the Light Hiker for winter camping or standing around in the cold.
+We would not choose the Darn Tough Light Hiker for winter camping or standing around in the cold.
 However, if breathable and durable construction is what you seek, then you'll be a happy camper in these socks.
-Those seeking a bit more warmth in a lightweight sock should take a look at the Farm to Feet Damascus Lightweight Crew.
-We didn't find it quite as comfortable as the Darn Tough, but it's a worthy alternative in every other way.
+Those seeking a bit more warmth in a lightweight sock should look at the Farm to Feet Damascus Lightweight Crew.
+We didn't find them quite as comfortable as the Darn Tough, but they are a worthy alternative in every other way.
+Or, for more warmth on colder days, you can't go wrong with the Darn Tough Hiker Full Cushion or the shorter Quarter Cushion version.

 Read more: Darn Tough Light Hiker Micro Crew review